alurm/exhaustive-go/README.md

-# An example of emulation of tagged unions and of exhaustive pattern matching in Go
+# An example of tagged unions and exhaustive pattern matches in Go

 ## Tagged unions